Production Coordinators

 Bilingual Coordination

-Our coordinators bridge communication between global crews and local Arabic and English-speaking vendors, authorities, and crew.
-Fluent two-tongue planning eliminates miscommunication and keeps your Saudi production running smoothly.
+Our coordinators bridge global crews and local teams.
+They speak with Arabic and English vendors, authorities, and crew.
+Fluent bilingual planning stops mix-ups.
+Your Saudi shoot runs smoothly.

 04.